Crew46/data-fall2025/progress/kbird2.md

 Week 6
 Stack is almost done.
 Most of the functions have been made.
 Push currently works, but needs some tweaks and pop needs to be ironed out a bit.
 Queues are still a WIP though. mkQueue and enqueue functions have been made, but they have not been tested.
 I did a little more organization such as moving node and list functions to node.h and linkedlist.h.
 There is also now a functions.h file for functions that have general uses that are not tied to specific thing.

+Week 7 and break.

+I got a laser list up and running.
+Queue is up and running.
+Stack is up and running.
+Queues are used for events to spawn multiple enemies.
+Stack is used to push and pop powerups (currently only a shield).
+I got audio up and running for my branch.
+There are explosions, music, and laser sounds.
+I made a quick main screen for my branch.
+I also made mkLaser () and mkPowerup () functions to make things easier.
+I also expanded on some sprites.
+Player now has a shielded sprite and EnemyB has damaged states.